 - Underwriters in the $1 billion IPO, secondary offerings and debt financings for Realogy Holdings Corp., in the IPO of Laureate Education, Inc., the first IPO of a public benefit corporation and over $2 billion in debt financings for Laureate Education, Inc., in the $1.4 billion IPO of ADT, Inc., in the IPO of U.S. Xpress Enterprises, Inc. and in the IPO of Neff Corporation

 - Underwriters in the $1.5 billion debt financing for Sprint Corporation, in the $1.8 billion debt financing for Hanesbrands Inc. and €500 million debt financing for Hanesbrands Finance Luxembourg S.C.A., in the €850 million debt financing for V.F.
-Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in $700 million of debt financings for Central Garden & Pet Company
+Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in almost $1 billion of debt and equity financings for Central Garden & Pet Company

 - Underwriters in over $1.3 billion of debt financings for Cinemark USA, Inc. and in over $1 billion of debt financings for Pharmaceutical Product Development, LLC

-- Underwriters in the debut high yield debt offering and secondary offering by TTM Technologies, Inc. and secured high yield offering and secondary offering by Kratos Defense & Security Solutions, Inc.
+- Underwriters in the debut high yield debt offering and secondary offering by TTM Technologies, Inc., secured high yield debt offering and secondary offering by Kratos Defense & Security Solutions, Inc. and debut high yield debt offering by Schweitzer-Mauduit International, Inc.

 - First Reserve in connection with financings in respect of Crestwood Midstream Partners, Midstates Petroleum, CHC Helicopter S.A. and TPC Group Inc.

-- Dealer managers in multiple exchange offers, tender offers and/or consent solicitations for Sprint Corporation, Jack Cooper Enterprises, Inc., Noble Corporation, Crestwood Midstream Partners, Fortescue Metals Group Ltd. and Laureate Education, Inc.
+- Dealer managers in multiple exchange offers, tender offers and/or consent solicitations for Sprint Corporation, Jack Cooper Enterprises, Inc., Noble Corporation, Crestwood Midstream Partners, Fortescue Metals Group Ltd., Laureate Education, Inc. and Conduent Corporation

 David regularly writes for industry publications.
-He has co-authored two articles for Lexis Practice Advisor
+He has co-authored articles for Lexis Practice Advisor

-® titled, “Market Trends 2017/18: Block Trades” and “Market Trends: High Yield Debt Offerings.”
+® titled, “Market Trends: Block Trades” and “Market Trends: High Yield Debt Offerings.”
 He also authored two articles for Lexis Practice Advisor®

 titled, “How to Draft Risk Factors for a Registration Statement” and “Responding to SEC Comment Letters.”
 In March 2017, he co-authored an article in Law360